Home

 Current availability:

-The band hired my M400 (my Hammond is, unsurprisingly, all over the record), using the Mellotron on a definite pair of tracks, with mournful flute swells on opener The Return and a strident string part and chordal flutes in the second half of Midnight, although the strings on Somniloquist sound real.
+The band hired my M400 (my Hammond is, unsurprisingly, all over the record), using the Mellotron on a handful of tracks from the sessions, with mournful flute swells on opener The Return, a strident string part and chordal flutes in the second half of Midnight and orchestral-sounding strings on Somniloquist.
 So; a confident debut, of the kind that will most likely grow on the discerning listener given enough plays, although probably not quite enough Mellotron to be worth it for that alone.
+The Somniloquist 7" slightly predates the LP, the band covering Eduardo Bort's Pictures Of Sadness (originally Cuadros De Tristeza), from his self-titled 1975 debut on the flip.
+They have a decent stab at its woozy psych moves, adding occasional Mellotron strings to the six-minute-plus track.

 Facebook